mitsuba-renderer/enoki/docs/gpu.rst

     >>> inside = norm(v) < 1

-At this point, seeding of the random number generator and subsequent sampling steps touching its internal state have produced over a hundered different operations generating various intermediate results along with the output variable of interest.
+At this point, seeding of the random number generator and subsequent sampling steps touching its internal state have produced over a hundred different operations generating various intermediate results along with the output variable of interest.